 Family Yearbook Theme Selection

 Choosing a theme for your yearbook can help you create focused pages that blend well together and make one cohesive keepsake.
-Using a different theme for each year helps distinguish one yearbook from another if you plan to make this an annual tradition.
+Using a different theme for each year helps distinguish one yearbook from another if you plan to make this an annual tradition or collection of annual family yearbooks.
 Decide whether you want the tone of the book to be more lighthearted and fun or more serious and sentimental, then pick a theme.

-Use design elements to show growth.
+Use design elements like plants to show the growth of your family over one year.
 Add one leaf to the top of each page that has a letter on it spelling out your family's last name by the end of the book.
-Similar floral backgrounds, but different colors, would work for each family member; you could even feature a tree on each page but have it resemble the season of the events in the photos.
+Separate each family member's section by using similar floral backgrounds in a different color for each person.
+You could even feature a tree on each page but have it resemble the season of the events in the photos.

-Creative families can show how their family is a masterpiece by adding frames around photographs.
+Creative families can show how their family is a masterpiece by adding frames around photographs turning them into pieces of art.
 Also include original artwork from family members as the background for each page.
+Narrow the theme further by choosing a specific type of art such as impressionism or pointillism.

-Take your last name literally in the design.
-For example, the Shields family could use sword and shield theme by adding the family coat of arms to each page.
+Take your last name literally in the design with a play on words using your last name.
+For example, the Shields family could use a sword and shield theme by adding the family coat of arms to each page.

-Gather all the photos you want to include then choose a layout based around those images.
+Gather all the photos you want to include in the family photo book, then choose a layout based around those images.

 - By month in calendar year order